reedinationer/Cont-and-Kukanov-quant-model-backtest/README.md

     sudo usermod -aG docker $USER
     newgrp docker

-Pull the Kafka image with
+Pull the Kafka image as described in the documentation https://hub.docker.com/r/apache/kafka.

-    docker pull apache/kafka

-Or alternatively, as described in the documentation https://hub.docker.com/r/apache/kafka, a Kafka broker can be started with
+A Kafka broker can be started with

     docker run -d --name broker apache/kafka:latest